 We have agreed to work exclusively with Shell until November 2012 in the field of converting cellulosic biomass into fermentable sugars that are used in the production of fuels and related products as well as the conversion of these sugars into fuels and related products.
 However, Shell is not required to work exclusively with us, and could develop or pursue alternative technologies that it decides to use for commercialization purposes instead of the technology developed under our collaborative research agreement with Shell.
 For example, Shell is currently working with Virent Energy Systems to develop a thermo-chemical approach to developing biogasoline and biodiesel.
 Even if Shell decides to commercialize products based on our technologies, they have no obligation to purchase their biocatalyst supply from us.
-If Shell does not pursue the commercialization of any cellulosic sugars, biofuels or related products that may be developed under our collaborative research agreement, our exclusive arrangement would prevent us from licensing any technology developed under the collaboration for the patent life of such technology, which could place us at a significant competitive disadvantage in the biofuels market.
+Our license agreement with Shell prohibits us from licensing any technology developed under the collaboration for the patent life of such technology, which could place us at a significant competitive disadvantage in the advanced biofuels market.

 We cannot guarantee that our relationship with Shell will continue.
+Our collaborative research agreement with Shell expires in November 2012 unless extend by the parties.
 Shell can terminate its collaborative research agreement with us for any or no reason by providing us with nine months' notice.
 Each party also has the right to terminate the license agreement and the collaborative research agreement in the case of an uncured breach by the other party, and to terminate the collaborative research agreement if that party believes the other party has assigned the collaborative research agreement to a direct competitor of the terminating party.
-Furthermore, Shell recently transferred all of its equity interests in us, together with its right to appoint one member to our board of directors, to Raízen Energia S.A., or Raízen, a Brazil-based biofuels joint venture between Shell and Cosan S.A., and it is unknown at this time what impact, if any, this transfer will have on our collaboration with Shell.
-If our collaboration with Shell were to fail, we would likely need to find another collaborator to provide the financial assistance and infrastructure necessary for us to develop and commercialize our products and execute our strategy with respect to biofuels.
+Furthermore, in June 2011 Shell transferred all of its equity interests in us, together with its right to appoint one member to our board of directors, to Raízen Energia Participações S.A., or Raízen, a Brazil-based biofuels joint venture between Shell and Cosan S.A., and it is unknown at this time what impact, if any, this transfer will have on our collaboration with Shell.
+If our collaboration with Shell were to end, we would likely need to find other collaborators to provide the financial assistance and infrastructure necessary for us to develop and commercialize our products and execute our strategy with respect to advanced biofuels.
 Failure to maintain this relationship would have a material adverse effect on our business, financial condition and prospects.